ZeroQ-bit/MovieLeaks/README.md

 Once running, the addon exposes these endpoints:

 - `GET /manifest.json` - Addon manifest (used by Stremio to install)
-- `GET /catalog/movie/movieleaks.json` - List of movies from r/movieleaks
+- `GET /catalog/movie/movieleaks.json` - List of movies from rlsbb.to
 - `GET /meta/movie/:id.json` - Detailed metadata for a specific movie

 ## Deployment